-This Spring Term, we’re in the virtual world our Rowan Class on-line.
-But that hasn’t stopped our learning and we’re as busy as ever.
-We’re all ‘Being Historians’ this term as we study Anglo-Saxon Britain.
+This Spring Term, we were in the virtual world, Rowan Class on-line.
+But that didn’t stop our learning and we were as busy as ever.
+We’re were’Being Historians’ as we studied Anglo-Saxon Britain.
 Through geography, we have used maps and on-line resources to learn about where the Anglo-Saxons came from in Europe and what these places are like.
 We compared them to the landscape that we studied last term and saw just how dramatically different they were, not a single mountain!

-We have been investigating how we know about the past and what first-hand (primary sources) of evidence we can use.
+We investigated how we know about the past and what first-hand (primary sources) of evidence we can use.
 We also learnt that not everything you read about the past may have happened quite like that.

-We’ve used our history in other areas of the curriculum too and linked it into Literacy, Music and Art.
-We’ve been learning about Legends of the era including one the oldest stories, Beowulf.
+We used our history in other areas of the curriculum too and linked it into Literacy, Music and Art.
+We learnt about Legends of the era including one the oldest stories, Beowulf.

-In science we’re having a noisy time learning about sound.
-It’s been wonderful to see investigations happening at home following our love lessons.
+In science we had a noisy time learning about sound.
+It was wonderful to see investigations happening at home following our live lessons.